dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-to-a-database/page.md

 media: []
 ---

-Assuming you have [connected with the JavaScript Client](/docs/connect-with-the-javascript-client/), connecting to a database is the same for TerminusDB and TerminusCMS -
+Assuming you have [connected with the JavaScript Client](/docs/connect-with-the-javascript-client/), connecting to a database is the same for TerminusDB and DFRNT TerminusDB cloud -

 The example code below registers your database in woqlClient parameters and then all your calls will be made to this db -